-BEN MODEL is one of the nation’s leading silent film accompanists, and performs on both piano and theatre organ.
-Ben works full-time presenting and accompanying silent films in a wide variety of venues around the USA and internationally, carrying on a tradition he learned from silent film organist Lee Erwin (1919-2000).
+I am one of the nation’s leading silent film accompanists – I create and perform live musical accompaniments to silent movies on both piano and theatre organ.
+I work full-time (no foolin’!) presenting and accompanying silent films in a wide variety of venues around the USA and internationally, carrying on a tradition I learned from silent era film organist Lee Erwin (1919-2000).

-Over the past 30+ years Ben has created and performed live scores for several hundred silent films, films lasting anywhere from one minute to five hours.
-Ben is a resident film accompanist at the Museum of Modern Art (NY) and at the Library of Congress’ Packard Campus Theatre, and performs at theatres, museums, schools and other venues around the US and internationally.
+Over the past four decades I have created and performed live musical scores for several hundred silent films.
+I am a resident film accompanist at the Museum of Modern Art (New York, NY) and at the Library of Congress’ Packard Campus Theatre (Culpeper, VA).
+I perform at theaters, museums, festivals, universities and other venues around the USA and internationally.

-As a film programmer, Ben has co-curated film series for The Museum of Modern Art (MoMA), and co-programs a monthly silent film series at the Cinema Arts Center.
-As the archivist of the Ernie Kovacs/Edie Adams collection, he has curated two recent DVD box sets of Ernie Kovacs television shows for Shout!
-Factory, and was instrumental in the Library of Congress’ acquisition of the Kovacs film and videotape elements for preservation in 2015.
+As a film programmer, I’ve co-curated film series for The Museum of Modern Art (MoMA), and I co-program a monthly silent film series at the Cinema Arts Centre, an art-house on Long Island.
+As the archivist of the Ernie Kovacs/Edie Adams collection, I’ve curated three DVD box sets of Ernie Kovacs television shows for Shout!
+Factory.

 And, to top that off, I’m a Visiting Professor at Wesleyan University, and teaches a course on silent cinema for the university’s Department of Film Studies.
 My teaching this course on the history and the storytelling language of silent cinema since 2015 has enabled me to crystallize my ideas about the medium and write a book about it, entitled The Silent Film Universe, which will be published in 2023.